- Foot Fungus Facts Incorporated

 Question: Do you consider yourself superior to oatmeal?

 Answer: My first thought is no. Let me explain why: oatmeal gives life to all who consume it.
 It is warm, delicious, and healthy.
-It does far more good for people than I probably could3 .
+It does far more good for people than I probably could.
 I mean yeah, as a future nurse I will probably play a more major role in saving lives, but food is the solid foundation of life!
 I can't beat that!

 But if I look at that question from how I truly see it and from what I know is the correct view, I do believe I'm superior.
 God created me specifically the way I am and He purposefully made humans superior to all of other creation.
 I can do far more for God's kingdom than oatmeal ever could!
 So, yes I do believe I'm superior to oatmeal.